 So what did become of Lloyd Gaines?
 The answer to that depends on whom you ask.

-Perhaps the most intriguing rumor comes from University City resident Sid Reedy, a 64-year-old librarian and member of the same Alpha Phi Alpha fraternity chapter to which Lloyd Gaines belonged.
-Reedy says he became fascinated by the story of Gaines in the late 1970s and ventured to Lincoln University to discuss the case with longtime instructor and civil-rights leader Lorenzo Greene.
+Perhaps the most intriguing rumor came from University City resident Sid Reedy, a librarian and member of the same Alpha Phi Alpha fraternity chapter to which Lloyd Gaines belonged.
+Reedy says he became fascinated by the story of Gaines in the late 1970s and ventured to Lincoln University to discuss the case with the longtime instructor and civil-rights leader Lorenzo Greene.

 It was Greene, who passed away in 1988, who first encouraged Gaines to apply to the University of Missouri law school.
 During his hour-long visit with the Lincoln professor, Reedy recalls, Greene told him of a trip he made to Mexico in the late 1940s.
 While there, Greene claimed, he reached Gaines by telephone.
 The two were later to meet at a Mexico City restaurant.
 Gaines never showed up.

 Today, Paulette Smith-Mosby prefers to accept this version of her great-uncle's disappearance.
 "I would like to think he died of old age in Mexico," says Smith-Mosby.
-"It's better than being buried in a basement somewhere — Jimmy Hoffa style."
+"It's better than being buried in a basement somewhere — Jimmy Hoffa (Murdered in 1982) style."

 Other members of the Gaines family aren't as optimistic.
 They can't help but believe that Gaines was a victim of foul play.